Study in America

 Pick A Program - Picking the right program is just as important as picking the country you want to study in.
 A number of student exchange programs to America exist for all types of students, including undergraduate, graduate and high school students.
 The U.S. Immigrations and Customs Enforcement provide instructions on how to navigate the U.S. immigration system and information on approved programs for international students.

 Get Medical Insurance - When you travel to a foreign country, your domestic health and medical insurance may not cover you.
 It is important to have coverage at all times, and having student insurance while abroad can offer a much-needed sense of stability while you are studying abroad.
 By staying covered, you eliminate risks and feel better protected.
-HCC Medical Insurance Services (HCCMIS®) offers two separate StudentSecure® plans depending on the level of coverage needed, StudentSecure Select and StudentSecure Budget.
+HCC Medical Insurance Services (HCCMIS®) offers three separate StudentSecure® plans depending on the level of coverage needed: StudentSecure Select, StudentSecure Budget, and StudentSecure Smart.
 StudentSecure insurance plans are made for students who are traveling to a foreign country to study.
 With StudentSecure, you can meet the requirements for the J-1 Visa, save money by paying the full premium in advance, and secure coverage for pre-existing conditions.

 Get A Visa- The next step in the process to study in America is to apply for and receive a visa.
 Several types of student visas exist depending on the type of program in which you will be studying.
 If you are studying in an exchange program, you will need to apply for a J-1 Visa.
 If you will be a research scholar, you may need to apply for an F-1 Visa.